Laverna/laverna/README.md

 $ unzip laverna.zip
 ```

-#### 3. Open index.html in a browser
+#### 3. Run the program
-Open in your favorite browser the index.html file which is located inside *laverna* directory.
+Open in your favorite browser the index.html file or double click on the file called 'laverna' which is located inside *laverna* directory.

 ## Installation from source